 We open with a discussion of the different types of change and the effects change may have on different people.

 Does change affect everyone in the same way?

 Patterns and Uncertainty

-Delegates have an opportunity to review the changes that are happening in their organisation and how they currently leave them feeling
+An opportunity to review the changes that are happening in your organisation.

-The Change Transition curve identifies the stages people go through when an unexpected change happens to them.
+We use the Change Transition curve to identify the stages people go through when an unexpected change happens to them.